 Three letters of recommendation from persons qualified to evaluate the applicant's academic and professional qualifications are required.
 The applicant should request recommendations from individuals who are familiar with his/her academic achievement and potential.
 If the applicant has been out of school for a number of years and is unable to contact professors, letters from other individuals who can address his/her achievement and potential will be accepted.
 Please carefully complete the top section of the letter of recommendation form before giving it to the persons who have agreed to prepare letters.
 The recommendation should be returned to the applicant in a sealed envelope.
 Although it is extremely helpful if these letters are sent with the program material, recommendation letters can be mailed separately.
-Please inform the person completing the recommendation of the appropriate application deadline so that they can submit the recommendation before the application deadline date.
+Please inform the person completing the recommendation of the application deadline date.
 Note the "waiver of right to inspect" statement on these forms; the applicant may or may not elect to sign the waiver.
 If the applicant elects to sign the waiver, or do not respond at all, the contents of the reference will not be available for inspection.
 Inspection of the reference letter refers only to viewing the recommendation letter.